dinoboy197/CarND-Traffic-Sign-Classifier-Project/README.md

 | .00	      			| Road narrows on the right		 				|
 | .00				    | Road work			                             |

 For the fourth image, the model is almost completely sure that this is a Road Work sign (probability of 0.99), and the image does contain a Road work sign.
-The top five soft max probabilities waere
+The top five soft max probabilities are

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|